-Macaroni Salad is one of my mother’s favorite dishes but I have to be honest here, until a few years ago, I had never tried it. ~waits for the collective gasp~ I know, I know, I’m a horrible person who has lived a wasted life.
-Thanks to my sister in law, Tina, I can now say that I am a card carrying member of the macaroni salad fan club.
-We made this at her house in Georgia for the Fourth of July and I think I ate enough to get a few gold stars on that card, as well!
+Macaroni salad is one of my mother’s favorite dishes but I have to be honest here, until a few years ago, I had never tried it. ~waits for the collective gasp~ I know, I know, I’m a horrible person who has lived a wasted life.
+Thanks to my sister-in-law, Tina, I can now say that I am a card-carrying member of the macaroni salad fan club.
+I made this at her house in Georgia for the Fourth of July and I think I ate enough to get a few gold stars on that card, as well!

-Cook Macaroni according to package directions.
+Cook elbow macaroni noodles according to package directions.
 Drain and run cold water over it to cool it down.
 This also stops the cooking process.

 Shake it around a little so it all gets rinsed in the cold water.

-In a large mixing bowl, place mayo, mustard, and…
+In a large bowl, place mayonnaise, mustard, and…

 Stir that up really well.